 MAPIR is an example of “good government at work.”
 Its success reflects 14 individual states’ decision to unite to gain business efficiencies, share costs, learn from each other and coordinate the administration of an important federal program.
 The MAPIR Collaborative received the National Governors Association’s Public-Private Partnership Award in 2012.2 The program issued more than $1.5 billion in incentive payments to providers across the country.

 Integrating and leveraging a state’s investments

-The MAPIR application is highly modular and integrates with the provider portal, intranet and nightly processing capabilities of an existing Medicaid Management Information Systems (MMIS).
+The MAPIR application is highly modular and integrates with the provider portal, intranet and nightly processing capabilities of an existing Medicaid Enterprise Systems (MES).
 As specific state implementations of the program vary widely from a policy standpoint, MAPIR provides extensive configurability and customization options.

 Under the direction of the Collaborative, a core team designs and delivers the core solution, which is then integrated into the state’s secure provider portal and financial system.
 After integrated, MAPIR guides providers through attestation, calculates payment amounts, and supports administrative governance and payment determination by program officials.
 MAPIR also supports workflows associated with confirming professional provider and hospital eligibility, attestation requirements, suspense processing, meaningful use criteria and data exchanges with CMS.